molasgregoire/ML_centriole_pipeline/README.md

 - train_model_final_specific : this file aim to train a model using the final training process developped the loading of image is made to load the image within one folder, but it is easily editable

-- threshold figure specific model : this file aim to plot figures that represent the score (precision,f1,recall) for a certain model and varying the threshold to fitler prediction this allow to observe th behavior of the results and chose the best threshold wanted
+- threshold_figure_specific_model : this file aim to plot figures that represent the score (precision,f1,recall) for a certain model and varying the threshold to fitler prediction this allow to observe the behavior of the results and chose the best threshold wanted

 ## Part B : Nucleus detection